Do you want to keep the promises you made to yourself and stick to your plan?

 a breakthrough in behavioral research [that] has major public health implications for the major causes of preventable death.

-I decided to experiment with that.
+I decided to experiment with the type of self-talk I have.
 The key here is to observe yourself as another person would.
-You know, when you watch a movie and think to yourself, how this person can be so stupid, weak, inconsistent, careless, and lack self control.
+You know, when you watch a movie and think to yourself, how this person can be so stupid, weak, inconsistent, careless, and lack self-control.

 Now do it to yourself.
 Let’s say you quit smoking and feel the cravings.
 Focus on mentally examining yourself with genuine interest.
 Something like:

 - “I wonder if he’s able to hold off?
 It’s hard, but think about the feeling of accomplishment.”

 - “So, you want to get that pack of cigarettes?
 Well, I wouldn’t!”

 You can use this type of self-talk in almost all situations and defuse the situation.
 You will give yourself some time between the craving and breaking your commitment.
 This time will, in turn, let you compose yourself enough that you will be able to regain self-control and resist the temptation.

 When you repeatedly go through cycles like this, your brain will learn and becomes more resistant to the temptation.
 As a bonus, you can use the willpower you gain this way on any other demanding task.

 If you prepare your dialog in your cold state, it’s more likely that you remember to use the technique when you need it.

 Your self-talk is the channel of behavior change ― Gino Norris